dmbarbour/glas/glas-src/language-g0/README.md

         Word            # loads  global:"Word"
         './'Word        # loads  local:"Word"

-The g0 language can only conveniently reference modules whose names are valid g0 words.
-Use of compile-time 'load' effects don't have this naming constraint.
+The g0 language can conveniently access modules whose names are also valid g0 words.
+Other modules can be accessed indirectly via 'load' effects, but I would prefer to encourage use of simple module names.

 ### ImportList